 The value of the scholarship is £1,500 per annum.

-The bursaries will be awarded by the School on the recommendation of the exam board and will be distributed at the School Awards ceremony which takes place annually in the Drama and Film Centre on Graduation Day.
+(iv) The bursary will be awarded by the School on the recommendation of the exam board and will be distributed at the School Awards ceremony which takes place annually in the DFC on Graduation Day.
 We would be delighted if the benefactor would join us at this short ceremony and reception.

 (See Medals and Prizes)

 The Scholarship will be awarded to assist an undergraduate student in the Common and Civil Law with Languages degree with travel and additional costs for the year they spend at another European University.